billy-le/billyle.dev/packages/website/src/content/posts/common-errors-for-new-flutter-developers-tips-and-fixes.md

 flutter.minSdkVersion=21
 ```

-For iOS, goto `ios/Podfile` file and uncomment where it says, `platform :ios, '<version>'` and specify the version.
+For iOS, go to `ios/Podfile` file and uncomment where it says, `platform :ios, '<version>'` and specify the version.

 ```
 # Uncomment this line to define a global platform for your project